What you need to know about workers compensation claims.

 Can I sue for work injury?

-If your work injury is the result of negligence on the part of your employer, and you have been assessed as having a whole person impairment (WPI) of at least 15%, you can sue your employer for damages to cover loss of past wages and loss of future earnings capacity.
+If your work injury is the result of negligence on the part of your employer, and you have been assessed as having a whole person impairment (WPI) of at least 15%, you can sue your employer for damages to cover loss of past wages and loss of future earning capacity.
 This is a common law damages claim, and under the workers compensation system it’s known as a work injury damages claim.
 If you’re considering suing for a work injury, you should start by getting advice from a specialist personal injury lawyer.

 What happens when workers compensation is denied?